 I think one of the biggest challenges a school faces today is figuring out how to meet the performance targets set by the powers that be, but to recognise and embrace the differences of each student they encounter and all the different ways that they are smart.

-Helping children to learn how to grow good self-esteem, to learn how to fail successfully, how to make mistakes and learn from them to avoid future mistakes of the same nature, is all part of the fabric of a school culture that is not recorded in the performance targets.
+Helping children to learn how to grow good self-esteem, to learn how to fail successfully without the shaming belief that they are not good enough, how to see mistakes as opportunities to learn whether it is a curriculum mistake or a behaviour mistake, is all part of the fabric of a school culture that is not recorded in the performance targets.
 And yet it should be.
 Because learning how to be accountable for our performance, our behaviour, our relationships is so so important in being a well-rounded adult ready to meet the world.